RistoBIn/international-website/src/pages/products/software-platform.md

         SEALAB delivers complete IoT-systems to the aquaculture industry.
 All components installed in the cages and on the feed barge are connected through the Internet of Things; Underwater Cameras, Underwater lights, environmental sensors, Winches, Service Tablets, Control Rooms and more.
 alternatingSections:
-  - Content:
+  - content:
       description: >-
         # IoT on 5G

         The new 5G network is on everyone’s minds these days, and for good reason.
         Not only will 5G improve how we use and communicate with technology, it will also change how various technologies communicate with one another.

         Read more about how SEALAB contributes to develop new 5G solutions through 5G-HEART, a project founded by the European Union’s Horizon 2020 research and innovation programme.